-We are also in late preclinical evaluation with respect to several additional potential product candidates under our channel partnership with Intrexon and we anticipate continuing evaluation to select product candidates for clinical study, which could commence as early as 2012.
+We also are in late preclinical evaluation with respect to several additional potential product candidates under our channel partnership with Intrexon, and we anticipate continuing evaluation to select product candidates for clinical study, which could commence as early as 2012.
 We also anticipate continuing discovery efforts aimed at identifying additional potential product candidates under the Intrexon channel partnership for study thereafter.

-Our current plans involve using internal financial resources to develop palifosfamide and pursue the clinical work outlined above, with the intention of ultimately partnering or otherwise raising additional resources to support further development activities for all of our product candidates.
-Based on these plans, we expect to incur the following expenses during the next twelve months: approximately \$73.8 million on research and development expenses and approximately \$15.7 million on general corporate and administrative expenses.
-This forecast of expenses is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses over the next twelve months could vary materially and adversely as a result of a number of factors, including the factors discussed in the "Risk Factors" section of this report and the uncertainties applicable to our forecast for the overall sufficiency of our capital resources, which are discussed under "Liquidity and Capital Resources" below.
+Our current plans involve using our principal internal financial resources to develop palifosfamide and to extend the synthetic biology program, with the intention of ultimately partnering or otherwise raising additional resources to support further development activities for all of our product candidates.
+Based on these plans, we expect to incur the following expenses during the next 12 months: approximately \$96.5 million on research and development expenses and approximately \$21.8 million on general corporate and administrative expenses.
+This forecast of expenses is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses over the next twelve months could vary materially and adversely as a result of a number of factors, including the factors discussed in the "Risk Factors" section of this report and the uncertainties applicable to our forecast for the overall sufficiency of our capital resources, which are discussed under "-Liquidity and Capital Resources" below.
 We have based our estimates on assumptions that may prove to be wrong, and our expenses could prove to be significantly higher than we currently anticipate.